markmi/acpphint/acpphint_src/Usage_differences_with_original_HINTs.md

 Some gnuplot commands are thus distinct for this variation on HINT.

-One run of this HINT variant outputs files for several DSIZE/ISIZE/threads-use combinations.
-The code can be adjusted to run and output just ones of interest.
+One run of this HINT variant by default outputs files for several DSIZE/ISIZE/threads-use combinations.
+The code can be adjusted to run and output just ones of interest or additional non-default ones.

 For DSIZE/ISIZE combinations that are big enough, one run of this HINT variant can output files for both